davenverse/shellfish/docs/tutorial/creating_cli.md

   yield ()
 ```

-The explanation is straightforward.
-We load all the contacts from the file, and then we filter the ones that don't match the username we want to remove.
+Here we load all the contacts from the file, and then we filter the ones that don't match the username we want to remove.
 Finally, we write the filtered contacts back to the file.

-Now is the turn of the search functions.
+Now onto the search functionality.
 The first one is the `searchId` function:

+`~/src/main/shellfish/contacts/core/ContactManager.scala`
 ```scala 3
 override def searchId(username: Username): IO[Option[Contact]] =
   for